 Renewing credential $100 (every two years)

-These hours are tied into the Facilitation with one hour supervision for two hours facilitating.
+These hours are tied into the Facilitation with one hour mentoring for two hours facilitating.

 (up to 20 hours may be delegated to an appropriately qualified person, some may be group supervision)